garrandall/popular-music-data/tracks/i-m-all-yours-jay-sean-pitbull.md

 I'm all yours

-But I'd do it for you, i'd rap for you girl
+But I'd do it for you, I'd rap for you girl
-I'd laugh for you go, i'd cry for you
+I'd laugh for you go, I'd cry for you
 Die for you girl, the truth is it's all for you girl

 We gon' fly yeah